Briefing document

 Transitional rules

 • If the remittance basis has been claimed and the individual is neither legally nor deemed UK domiciled by 5 April 2025, there will be an option to rebase the value of capital assets owned personally to their value on 5 April 2019.
+Labour are considering an appropriate rebasing date and will set this out at the next Budget.

 • As noted above, excluded property trust status for inheritance tax purposes will continue to apply to trusts settled before 6 April 2025 by individuals who are neither legally nor deemed UK domiciled.
 Broadly, this means that trust inheritance tax charges do not apply to foreign assets which do not derive value from UK residential property.
+As per the comment above, Labour want to include all foreign assets held in trusts in the scope of UK inheritance tax, whenever the trust was settled.

 Areas of uncertainty and actions to take